 Earn your premier certificate

-This premier certificate is awarded by Harvard University’s Office of the Vice Provost for Advances in Learning, in association with HarvardX.
-All certificate costs, including packaging and international delivery, are included in the course fee.
+Earn a premier certificate from Harvard’s Office of the Vice Provost for Advances in Learning (VPAL), in association with HarvardX.

 Still have a question?
 These may help

 You can either pay your tuition fees in full before the course starts, or you may opt for a two-part payment plan for courses nine weeks and shorter.
 For courses ten weeks or longer, there is a three-part payment plan available.
 To find out more on payment options please visit our Payment and Financing page.